anthonyjn08/witness_the_fitness_v1/README.md

 The footer includes a message that the website is for educational purposes.
 It also features a mailchimp newsletter signup and links to the main areas of the website.

 ### **Homepage**
 The landing page has a background image which presents a fitness feel to the site.
-There is a message to join one of the availlable classes and also a shopw now button so users can easily navigate to the classes on offer.
+There is a message to join one of the availlable classes and also a shop now button so users can easily navigate to the classes on offer.

 ### **Classes**
 The classes page shows the classes on offer.
 It consists of a grid in rows of 4 cards.
 There is an image, category and price for each class on show.
-Users can click on a choosen class which will open up a more detailed page for that class.
+Users can click on a chosen class which will open up a more detailed page for that class.

 ### **Class Detail**
 The class detail page is accessed when users click on a class in the classes view.
 This page has a large image for the class, the class category, price and a description of the class.
 Users can adjust the quantity they would like to purchase to a maximum limit of 5.
 There are also buttons to keep shopping and return to the classes page or to add the class to the bag in their chosen quantity.
 Adding an item to the bag reveals a toast popup which displays a message, highlights what's in the bag and a button to navigate to the checkout page.